demharters/dtc-expTechniques-nanopore/README.md

 |ls|list folder contents|ls folderName|
 ||list folder contents and show most recent file at bottom|ls -ltr|

+When you type a command in the terminal, try pressing tab while you're writing to see if software or file name exists (tab completion).

 ### Sequencing Data
 Each pair of you was assigned one DNA sample and one of 9 barcodes.
 As there were 18 pairs in total, each DNA sample and barcode was shared between two pairs.
 After you gave us your barcoded libraries on Tuesday we quantified them.
 Using those concentrations we split your samples up into two sets of 9 samples, pooled them and sequenced them on two independent Oxford Nanopore flow cells.
 The respective datasets are located under **/datasets/run1** and **/datasets/run2**.
 Unfortunately, not all samples were sucessfully sequenced.
 This could be due to a variety of reasons.